drounce/debris_global/ReadMe_RounceModel.txt

 Discussion:
   - additional benefit of temperature inversion over the sub-debris melt inversion method is that the temperature inversion can have debris thickness < 0.02, while this is an indeterminate problem for the sub-debris melt inversion method since there are two correct answers
+    - fortunately, this doesn't affect us because the terminus bin inversions are typically thickness > 0.02 m

+# ===== Ideas =====
+print('IDEA FOR PROCESSING:\n  set a larger minimum DC area for processing (remove discontinuous DC sections' +
+      '  --> then when clipping the debris thickness maps, clip using the original Scherler extents...') print('  right now there are still way too many small bins messing up binned signals') print('BETTER: SELECT ONLY THE BIGGEST POLYGON AND DISCARD THE REST?')